nomic-ai/gpt4all/README.md

 out = m.generate('write me a story about a lonely computer', config) print(out)
 ```
-Where LLAMA_PATH is the path to a Huggingface Automodel compliant LLAMA model.
+Where LLAMA_PATH is the path to a Huggingface Automodel compliant LLaMA model.
 Nomic is unable to distribute this file at this time.
 We are working on a GPT4All that does not have this limitation right now.